lfloris/openshift-dev-training/Labs/Getting-started/Getting-started.md

 ![](img/env-vms.png)

-• The Red Hat OpenShift Container Platform (RHOCP) v4.4, is installed in 4 VMs, the master1 VM, the master2 VM, the master3 VM, and the DNS VM, with 3 master nodes and 3 compute nodes (the master nodes are serving as computer nodes as well).
+• The Red Hat OpenShift Container Platform (RHOCP) v4.4, is installed in 4 VMs, the master1 VM, the master2 VM, the master3 VM, and the DNS VM, with 3 master nodes and 3 compute nodes (the master nodes are serving as compute nodes as well).

 • The Workstation VM is the one you will use to access and work with the RHOCP cluster in this lab.
 The login credentials for the Workstation VM are: